Last Updated on 8 January, 2021 by Veronica

 - and numerous churches.

-We chose the first option, for two reasons, the first is that by the N-103 you travel on its south side through the Montesinho Natural Park and the second is that you do not pay tolls, in that order of importance.
-You enjoy the road and you get to Chaves.
+We chose the first option for two reasons.
+The first is that by the N-103, you travel on its south side through the Montesinho Natural Park, and the second is that you do not pay tolls, in that order of importance.
+Therefore, you enjoy the road, and you get to Chaves.

-This is where we learned that the north of Portugal is very rich in hot springs.
+This is where we learned that the north of Portugal is affluent in hot springs.
 And the hot springs of Chaves have been especially well known, even in Roman times.

 Running through Chaves is the Tamega River and the Romans had to build a bridge to cross it as it was an important trade route.
 The bridge is very nice.

-Except for the bridge and the thermal baths, the rest is all together in the historic center.
+Except for the bridge and the thermal baths, the rest is altogether in the historic center.
 It’s a beautiful city, don’t miss it.

 Northern Portugal